v79/Cantilever/API Requirements.md

 `/showAllRoutes`
 - GET - show a list of all the declared API routes

 `/structure`
-- GET - get the structure.json file
+- GET - get the structure.json file - _DEPRECATED_
 - `/rebuild`
-  - GET - rebuild the structure.json file
+  - GET - rebuild the structure.json file - _DEPRECATED_
 - `/addSource`
   - POST - _not implemented_